Our Committee

-The Committee is comprised of a group of dedicated volunteers with a Horticultural background.
+The Committee is comprised of a group of dedicated volunteers with a horticultural background.

 Our Committee roles consist of a President, Vice President, Secretary, Treasurer and Ordinary Committee Members.